Sunhaloo/Obsidian-Publishing/Learning/C Programming Language/C Basics/Functions and Procedures - C.md

 >
 >In addition, we have in our main function `main`, we have `double result = square(2);`
 >For the moment you might not be familiar with the syntax, but remember when we used the power function from the `math.h` header?
 Yes, so you simply *declare* and basically *call* the function instantly ( refer to [[C Math Function | Math Functions]] for more clarification *I mean what do I know* ).
->>[!warning] Need to clean up this part !!!

 ## Another Example: Code is By Me!

->This is why the reason the code is really shitty!
+>This is the reason why the code is so shitty!

 ```C